-Over the course of a career spanning more than 20 years, Michael has been involved in a wide variety of cases covering many industries.
-However, a great deal of his work has involved bilateral investment treaty (BIT) claims, acting either for the state or on behalf of investors, and claims revolving around the energy sector, such as pricing disputes.
+During his career, Michael has been involved in a wide variety of cases covering numerous industries.
+His has worked on bilateral investment treaty (BIT) claims, and claims involving the energy sector, such as pricing disputes.
 He has testified under the majority of the arbitration institutional rules (including ICC, ICISD, LCIA, SCC and UNCITRAL) as well as before many of the jurisdictional courts where he has worked.
-His experience includes cases involving the electricity, oil and gas, telecommunications, pharmaceuticals, information technology, manufacturing, financial services, healthcare, construction, agriculture, infrastructure, and travel sectors.
+His wide experience includes cases involving the electricity, oil and gas, telecommunications, pharmaceuticals, IT, manufacturing, financial services, healthcare, construction, agriculture, infrastructure and travel sectors.
+He has assisted in removing sanctions that have been imposed upon clients.